grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/06 Test life cycle.md

 ---
-title: 'Test life cycle'
+title: 'Test lifecycle'
-excerpt: 'The four distinct life cycle stages in a k6 test are "init", "setup", "VU", and "teardown".'
+excerpt: 'The four distinct lifecycle stages in a k6 test are "init", "setup", "VU", and "teardown".'
 ---

-In the life cycle of a k6 test, a script always runs through these stages in the same order:
+In the lifecycle of a k6 test, a script always runs through these stages in the same order:

 1. **Required**.
 Code in the `init` context prepares the script, loading files, importing modules, and defining the test _lifecycle functions_.